BBVA/apicheck/docs/source/home/internals.rst

             type: string
                 maxLength: 40

-If we want to override all settings of the OpenAPI file you can override a method and not provide any new rules.
-This will attend only to your definition file.
+If we want to override all settings of the OpenAPI file, you can override a method and not provide any new rules.
+This will only affect that definition file.

 .. code-block:: yaml